brigonzalez/Mockingbird/README.md

 Download from [here](https://github.com/brigonzalez/Mockingbird/releases/download/1.0.0/Mockingbird.1.0.0.dmg)

 **NOTE**: Your Mac may ask you for permission to allow the app to "monitor input from your keyboard even while using other apps."
-This functionality is necessary only to show and hide the app using the ⌘⇧v (command + shift + v) keyboard shortcut from anywhere on your Mac.
+This functionality is necessary only to show and hide the app using the ⌘⇧V (command + shift + V) keyboard shortcut from anywhere on your Mac.

 ## Instructions